 Defined as “the ability to mentally or emotionally cope with a crisis or to return to pre-crisis status quickly”, mental resilience is generally understood as being able to deal with the stresses that life throws at us without cracking under pressure.

 In a society where mental health and daily anxiety is at an all-time high, developing better mental resilience is something that we can all benefit from.
 So, look no further as here are 7 practical ways that you can start building your mental resilience… today!

 View Your Emotions from a Different Angle

 When we are stressed out, it is very easy for our emotions to get on top of us.
-But negative emotions do not always have to manifest as negativity in our lives and can instead be used to fuel positive behavior’s.
+But negative emotions do not always have to manifest as negativity in our lives.
+Instead it can be used to fuel positive behavior’s.
 For example, fear can be a crippling feeling.
 But rather than being paralyzed by fear, it can be an opportunity to challenge yourself and make you more careful with the decisions you make.
 By taking a minute to separate yourself from negative thoughts, you can change your thinking in stressful situations and take charge of your emotions.

 Try Something New

 Though this sounds like it would increase stress, doing something new has actually been found to increase confidence.
 This is because new experiences allow us to learn more about ourselves and shifts our mindset as we recognise how capable we are of adapting to new situations.
 From learning a new skill to taking a new route to work, trying something different allows us to develop a growth mindset – and this can develop mental resilience over time.